 All of these ideas, then, should inform the discussion you're going to have with your husband.
 We want to encourage you to have that conversation as soon as possible.
 That's because we firmly believe that in this case, as everywhere else in marriage, communication is an essential aspect of a healthy relationship.
 If you don't feel you can approach your husband with your concerns, or if you do approach him and he proves unwilling to talk, we'd suggest that there may be deeper issues in your marriage that need to be dealt with in the context of counseling with a trained marital therapist.
 An inability to open up with each other on a sensitive topic of this nature constitutes a relational red flag that should be addressed without delay.

-If you'd like to discuss this question at greater length with a member of our staff, feel free to give our Counseling Department a call.
+If you'd like to discuss this question at greater length, call us for a free over-the-phone consultation.
 We have a number of trained family therapists available to speak with you over the phone.
 They can also refer you to reputable and qualified family counselors working in your area.
-If this option appeals to you, you can reach our counselors for a free consultation at this number.